IIIF/cookbook-recipes/recipe/0015-start/index.md

 The target of `start` must be a JSON object with `id` and `type` properties and can be either a Canvas, or a Specific Resource with a Selector and a `source` property where the value is a Canvas.

-In this use case, `type` is a Specific Resource with the Selector `PointSelector` that identifies a timepoint within the `source`.
+In this use case, the target `type` property is a Specific Resource (`"type": "SpecificResource"`), and the Selector `type` property is a Point Selector (`"type": "PointSelector"`) that identifies a starting timepoint (`"t": 120.5`) within the `source`.

 ### About selector classes:

-Selectors in Annotations are used to describe how to retrieve a given part of a resource.
+Selectors in Annotation targets are used to describe how to retrieve a given part of a resource.
 There are three Selector classes defined in the IIIF specification:
 * [`ImageApiSelector`](https://iiif.io/api/annex/openannotation/#iiif-image-api-selector) describes the properties/operations available to retrieve a particular image presentation, such as region, size, rotation, etc.
 * [`PointSelector`](https://iiif.io/api/annex/openannotation/#point-selector) describes the properties available to select a specific point either spatially (`x`, `y`) or temporally (`t`).
 * [Content Selectors](https://iiif.io/api/annex/openannotation/#content-selectors), `AudioContentSelector` and `VisualContentSelector`, allow the publisher to refer to only one aspect of the content, either audio or visual.
 This can be used to refer to visual content from one resource and audio content from another.